shiky8/POP_INFO_Stealer/README.md

 # Update v2
-1) it woring on Chromium now  test on Chromium Version 120.0.6099.216
+1) it working on Chromium now  test on Chromium Version 120.0.6099.216
-2) add pop window to make it more phishy
+2) add pop window to make it more fishy
 3) update c.php to make the extension more hidden

 # requirements